Mattia9918/OfficeQueueManagement/Retrospective-Template.md

   - Total hours spent

-*We did not add specific tasks for Unit Testing, E2E testing and Code review because we thought it was included in To Verify phase.*
+*We did not add specific tasks for Unit Testing, E2E testing and Code review because we thought it was included in the "To Verify" phase.*

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?

-  Errors in estimation was caused by lack of experience, misunderstanding of task planning and non optimal division of tasks.
+  Errors in estimation were caused by lack of experience, misunderstanding of task planning phase and non optimal division of tasks.

 - What lessons did you learn (both positive and negative) in this sprint?

   - Initial planning needs more effort, especially in the setup and in the division of tasks, to be more efficient during the development
+  - It's important to start setting up everything needed to work as soon as possible
-  - React positively to the organizational problems
+  - To react positively to the organizational problems
   - Meeting both in person and in remote helps to work better
-  - It's important to start setting up everything needed to work as soon as possible
-  - The organization of the demo is fundamental
+  - The organization of the demo requires more committment

 - Which improvement goals set in the previous retrospective were you able to achieve?